Guide To Queenstown Wine Regions

 A little further north, Wanaka is beginning to garner a bit of a reputation for some solid wines, too, despite only housing 3% of the region's vines.
 The Rippon Vineyard, and Mount Maude, in particular, can boast some prize-winning Pinots, with new grape varieties being planted all the time.

-Tour operators like Queenstown Wine Trail and Fat Tyre, run vineyard tours by either air-conditioned mini bus, or mountain bike, and will pick you up from your Queenstown accommodation, for a day of tasting and wine education – ideal for those who don't want to inhibit their Gibbston wine experience by having to drive.
+Tour operators run vineyard tours in an air-conditioned mini bus, for a half-day, or full-day of tasting and wine education, and will pick you up from your Queenstown accommodation - ideal for those who don't want to inhibit their Gibbston wine experience by having to drive.

 Visit our 'Queenstown Wineries Guide' for information on which wineries to visit, all within an hour's drive of Queenstown.